-Housing Credit - Low-Income Housing Tax-Credit as described in Section 42 of the Code.
+Housing Credit - Low-Income Housing Credit as described in Section 42 of the Code.

-Housing Credit Ceiling - The maximum amount of Housing Credit THDA may allocate in a given year.
+Housing Credit Ceiling - The maximum amount of Housing Credit THDA may allocate in a given year, which includes Housing Credit returned pursuant to Section 24.

 Housing Credit Development - the proposed or existing rental housing development for which Housing Credit has been applied for or allocated.